arunavenkatachalam/nosql-challenge/README.md

 # Part 1: Database and Jupyter Notebook Set Up

-1. Use NoSQL_setup_starter.ipynb, Imported the data provided in the establishments.json file from the Terminal.
+1. Use NoSQL_setup_starter.ipynb, imported the data provided in the establishments.json file from the Terminal.
 Named the database uk_food and the collection establishments.
 Copied the text used to import the data from the Terminal to a markdown cell in the notebook.

   ** mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json**